JeffyDatoh/JeffyDatoh/README.md

 - 👋 Hi, I’m @JeffyDatoh
 - 👀 I’m interested in Space, High Technology, Innovation
-- 🌱 I’m currently learning Python, Rust, JavaScript
+- 🌱 I’m currently learning Python, Vuejs, JavaScript
 <!---
 JeffyDatoh/JeffyDatoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.